mocha/Barebones-Framework/README.markdown

 ---------------------------------------

 ## Usage Overview

-1. Drop the files on your webserver anywhere (that has PHP and mod_rewrite)
+1. Drop the files on your webserver in the root directory of your domain
 2. Rename 'default.htaccess' to simply '.htaccess'
 3. Set the values in config.php to the ones appropriate for your website
 4. Modify the file header and footer in /inc/layout/header.php and /inc/layout/footer.php